 Kelly’s Logan House is Delaware’s oldest Irish bar and the oldest continuously family-owned Irish bar in the country.
 The bar has been the state’s hub for St. Patrick’s Day for nearly 150 years.

-Both Logan House and Catherine Rooney’s pay tribute to their roots with classic Irish menu items: from Irish whiskey to a Celtic Burger with Guinness cheddar and Irish rashers.
+Both Logan House and Catherine Rooney’s pay tribute to their roots with classic Irish menu items that include Irish whiskey to a Celtic Burger with Guinness cheddar and Irish rashers.
 Be sure to make reservations or grab takeout for March 17th.

-So, if the Irish pubs and boozy desserts just aren’t enough for an all-day celebration, Wilmington Brew Works is taking on the Luck of the Irish with their Irish Oatmeal Stout.
+If the Irish pubs and boozy desserts aren’t enough for an all-day St. Paddy’s Day celebration, head to Wilmington Brew Works for an Irish Mule cocktail to close out the day.
 Celebrate from the top of the mornin’ until late in the evening.
-Start and/or end the day with this local brewery.

-Whether you are Irish, a wee bit Irish, or just pretending to be Irish, it will soon be time to celebrate.
+Whether you are Irish, a wee bit Irish, or just pretending to be Irish, it’s always fun to celebrate.
 So, get out your green, do an Irish jig, and come join the festivities in Wilmington, Delaware!